 The trick to this recipe, of course, is the roasted peaches.
 Funny: I’m not such a peach fan in general, but I change my mind entirely when I roast them.
 They become sweeter, softer, slightly caramelized, and more delicious (in my opinion).
 I love roasted peaches and cashew cream as a dessert.
 I also love to stir them into oats, eat them on toast (so much better than jam!) or just nibble on them plain.
 Now, I also love to stir them into a delicately flavored, creamy bowl of chia pudding.
 This vegan breakfast is perfect for end of summer, and it’s also full of healthy Omega-3 fatty acids, protein, and calcium.
 What could be better?

-2. Blend almond milk, cashews, dates, vanilla, ginger, and cinnamon in a high speed blender till smooth.
+- 2. Blend almond milk, cashews, dates, vanilla, ginger, and cinnamon in a high speed blender till smooth.
 Pour over chia seeds.
 Wait five minutes, and stir with a fork.
 Wait another five minutes, and stir again.
 Stir ten minutes later and then allow pudding to sit for at least several hours, or overnight.
 I much prefer the texture of chia pudding once it has sat for a full 12-24 hours!
-If you find that there is too much liquid, add 1 tbsp chia seeds.

 This makes for such a rich breakfast!
 I loved feeling as though I was treating myself to something special.
 Remember my strawberry pumpkin waffles recently?
 I had the same thought: even though I typically eat breakfast on my own, it’s nice to create something ceremonious and unique.

 I hope you enjoy this recipe.
 And trust me, if the roasted peach idea appeals, you’re in for a treat tomorrow.
 I won’t say what the recipe is, but I will say that it is simple, sweet, and that it involves ice cream (!).
 So stay tuned!